All Good Everywhere from the One God

 The name – Nārāyaṇ’s hence to God is given,

-By saints Inspired, who foretaste bliss of heaven,
+By saints Inspired, who foretaste have of heaven,

 Seeing the Divinity that ever shapes our (a) course and (b) our aim,